 When you need to get rid of furniture, and it is not a good enough quality for any of the Kringloop shops, you have to take it to the milieuparks at Beatrixhaven, Belvedere or Randwyck.
 There is usually a charge for dropping things here, but some things are free, such as electrical goods or mattresses.

 Refugees who have been allocated housing are not allocated furniture.
-Various refugee support initiatives such as Not Just a Number, Vluchtelingenwerk or Serve the City may be able to take furniture and clothing you no longer need.
+Various refugee support initiatives such as Not Just a Number, Vluchtelingenwerk or Serve the City may be able to take your wardrobe, bed and chairs that you no longer need.